 Minister for Industry and Innovation, Greg Combet, announced the federal government’s renewed support of the industry.

-Holden Factory Holden has received $275 million worth of funding from the federal and South Australian governments.
+Holden has received $275 million worth of funding from the federal and South Australian governments.

-“The Gillard Government is committed to helping firms in the automotive supply chain improve their competitiveness and break into global supply chains,” read a statement from the minister’s office.
+“The Gillard Government is committed to helping firms in the automotive supply chain improve their competitiveness and break into global supply chains,” read a statement from the minister’s office.“This can only be done through a strong focus on innovation and productivity to drive competitiveness.”

 Today’s announcement has been expected for months, with Holden chairman and managing director Mike Devereux making no secret of the company’s need for support.